๐ŸŒ‹ Hiking Mt. Fuji: My Honest Review & Tips

 ๐Ÿ Where To Stay on the Subashiri Trail

-The Subashiri Trail has limited mountain huts, so booking in advance is important.
+The Subashiri Trail has limited mountain huts, so booking in advance is essential.
 You can book online or by calling them (I had a Japanese-speaking friend call on my behalf).

 I stayed in Miharashikan Hut for $64 on the 7th station, which was ideal.